I build meaning—visually, institutionally, and in public.

 Learning to Breathe

-The illustrated work unfolds like a theatre piece made of constellations, stitching interview-inspired meditations into a structure of scenes, pauses, and revelations about how art comes into being.
+A lyrical, illustrated nonfiction with a theatrical structure and interview-informed chorus and meditations into a structure of scenes, pauses, and revelations about how art comes into being.

 Moments in Spring